This pronunciation language lesson is designed for 3-6-year-old children to help them pronounce the letter ‘g’ correctly using its phonic sound.

-Learning phonics helps the child prepare them for more complex reading and reciting.
+Learning phonics helps the child prepare for more complex reading and reciting.
 It also teaches the science behind word formation and pronunciation to avoid errors that will hinder their communication.

 What is the sound of ‘g’?

 The vocal cords pulsate while producing the ‘g sound’ /g/.
-In other words, to produce the sound of the /g/, air is prevented from leaving the vocal tract for a split second.
+In other words, to produce the sound of the /g/, the air is prevented from leaving the vocal tract for a split second.
 When the back of the tongue lifts and presses against the soft palate at the back of the mouth.
 The sound is pronounced when the air is released.
 The amount of aspiration used to produce a /g/ is less than that for a /k/.